gillislab/MetaMarkers/demo/MetaMarkers.md

----
-title: "MetaMarkers: robust marker signatures from single-cell data"
-output: rmarkdown::html_vignette
-vignette: >
-  %\VignetteIndexEntry{MetaMarkers: robust marker signatures from single-cell data}
+# MetaMarkers: robust marker signatures from single-cell data
-  %\VignetteEngine{knitr::rmarkdown}
-  %\VignetteEncoding{UTF-8}
----

-# Introduction
+## Introduction

 Single-cell RNA-sequencing technologies have enabled the discovery and characterization of an incredible number of novel cell types and batches.
 However, cell types are usually measured in only one biological condition and subject to technical variability, making it difficult to identify robust markers, particularly for rare populations.
 MetaMarkers proposed a simple methodology to pool marker information across dataset while keeping dataset independents, identifying robust marker signatures and